stefanzan/HaskellStudyMemo/chapter18/Question.md

       newtype Reader r a = Reader { runReader :: r -> a}

+Suppose we have a reader readerM, if you give me the environment r.
+I will give you the a you want by using

+      runReader readerM r

+ReaderT is the Monad Transformer for Reader.
+Suppose we have a reader transformer readerTM, if you give me an environment r, I will give you the value wrapped by the monad m.

       newtype ReaderT r m a = ReaderT { runReaderT :: r -> m a}

+      runReaderT readerTM r :: m aM

 * Control.Monad.Reader.Class